-[09:15] You know scary is really an economic term because a number of people will always be greater than the number of resource.
+[09:15] You know, scarcity is really an economic term because a number of people will always be greater than the number of resources.

-[18:50] Yes it actually does and it also cost us our close to him.
-He says that if you search me with all your heart, you will surely find me.
-So what we are trying to show in the book is the four steps.
-Sometimes Go conceal things and he wants us and that creates intimacy when we draw near to him, when we seek him.
+[18:50] Yes, it actually does, and it also costs us our closeness to him.
+He says that “if you search for Me with all your heart, you will surely find me.”
+So, what we are trying to show in the book is the four steps.
+Sometimes God conceal things and He wants us, and that creates intimacy when we draw near to Him, when we seek Him.

-[25:04] You see Jesus healing blind people and again that’s why I am so excited about this concept of capacity, which is the first of the four steps in the pattern of provision.
-Because when Jesus look at the bread and fish, he saw something different, what anybody else would have seen.
+[25:04] You see Jesus healing blind people and, again, that’s why I am so excited about this concept of capacity, which is the first of the four steps in the pattern of provision.
+Because when Jesus looked at the bread and fish, He saw something different from what anybody else would have seen.

 [29:33] From the story of the fishes and loaves, you lead us into your four areas of focus.
 I want to ask about each one:

 - Capacity – Jesus saw capacity in the loaves and fishes no one else saw.
-They saw 5 loaves of bread and two fish, apparently all small enough a young boy could carry them, so the fish weren’t Moby Dick.
-So in this Jack, you are talking potential and possibility, not just face value, yes?
+They saw five loaves of bread and two fish, apparently all small enough a young boy could carry them, so the fish weren’t Moby Dick.
+So, in this you are talking potential and possibility, not just face value, yes?

-[30:08] Yeah I think the beauty of this concept is that the capacity is the ability to look at every person more than you think they are.
+[30:08] Yeah.
+I think the beauty of this concept is that the capacity is the ability to look at every person and see more than you think they are.
 And science basically proves that.

-[36:25] 4 step process – not a magic formula to make god give what you want, but a way to orient yourself to be the right person and do the right things so you can have what god has for you.
+[36:25] Four–step process – not a magic formula to make God give you what you want, but a way to orient yourself to be the right person and do the right things so you can have what God has for you.

-[37:06] 2.
-Consecration – Jesus blessed the food.
+2. Consecration – Jesus blessed the food.
 Ok, let me get literal.
 Most people listening are employed, making ok money, have a home and a mortgage, most every amenity expected, married, maybe a kid or two.
 Many have an aspect of faith to their lives.
-And they are living…going about the day to day.
-Making ends meet.
+And they are living…going about the day-to-day, making ends meet.
 They have enough they don’t feel they can complain, but they feel…stuck.
-Struggling with hope maybe.
+Struggling with hope, maybe.
 They see what simply seems to…be.
 What does it look like to consecrate that reality?

-[37:50] Consecrate yourself today, tomorrow the lord will do amazing things.
-So there is an incredible power and inviting God into not just your strengths but also your weakness, your addiction, your problem.
-Because again once you see the capacity of what could be, you basically see God I am gonna invite you in.
+[37:50] Consecrate yourself today, tomorrow the Lord will do amazing things.
+So there is an incredible power in inviting God into not just your strengths, but also your weaknesses, your addiction, your problem.
+Because, again, once you see the capacity of what could be, you basically see God: I am gonna invite you in.

-[40:11] 3.
-Challenges – Jesus broke the bread and fish after blessing them, and from that you say he often breaks us, but you say being broken can reorient us and help us gain perspective.
-So back to my analogy before…in that life that is going ok, we get laid off.
+3. Challenges – Jesus broke the bread and fish after blessing them, and from that you say he often breaks us, but you say being broken can reorient us and help us gain perspective.
+So, back to my analogy before…in that life that is going ok, We get laid off.
 Or a marriage relationship is in jeopardy.
 A challenge comes up.
-Now before we look how we can overcome and grow, it seems we also have to reconcile, let’s say in the instance of a marriage in jeopardy, it’s hard to accept God intentionally doing it, as Jesus did when he broke the bread.
+Now, before we look at how we can overcome and grow, it seems we also have to reconcile, let’s say in the instance of a marriage in jeopardy, it’s hard to accept God intentionally doing it, as Jesus did when He broke the bread.
 Will you address that first?

-[41:14] I think there is a saw in which God’s orders and provides.
-Like in one way we invite him in, there is a new sheriff in town.
-And he might see something that marriage is not healthy, he might see a pride that met the unemployment, he sees things that we don’t see and so part of his provision is to reorient things, to restructure the things.
+[41:14] I think there is a saw in which God orders and provides.
+Like, in one way we invite Him in, there is a new sheriff in town.
+And He might see something in that marriage that is not healthy.
+He might see a pride that met the unemployment.
+He sees things that we don’t see, and so part of His provision is to reorient things, to restructure things.

-[45:41] Mark you just said it.
-My next question for Jack was exactly what you said it in a second ago.
-In this aspect of challenge here is Jack you seem to be calling us to two things, 1) to expect them, and 2) to seek how we can grow, what we can gain, yes?
+[45:41] Mark, you just said it.
+My next question for Jack was exactly what you said a second ago.
+In this aspect of challenge, here is Jack.
+You seem to be calling us to two things, 1) to expect them, and 2) to seek how we can grow, what we can gain, yes?

 [46:10] I think that is right.
-In book I talked about making friends with the wilderness.
-So I think wilderness is the thing where we go one on one with God.
+In the book I talk about making friends with the wilderness.
+So I think wilderness is the thing where we go one-on-one with God.

-[47:30] 4.
-Community – You cite the crowd Jesus fed and say, “Authentic provision happens when we form communities that represent the body of Christ through serving one another.
-Jesus meets us as we let go of our own desires and selfishness and instead focus on how to love the people in our lives, even those who seem unlovable.”
+4. Community – You cite the crowd Jesus fed and say, “Authentic provision happens when we form communities that represent the body of Christ through serving one another.
+Jesus meets us as we let go of our own desires and selfishness, and instead focus on how to love the people in our lives, even those who seem unlovable.”
 And you land on the necessity of seeing our role as God sees it.
-Back to my analogy, so in my life, my family, my challenge, you are calling me to look not just at the issue and circumstances and myself, but elevate my role and responsibility in regards to those around me?
+Back to my analogy.
+So, in my life, my family, my challenge, you are calling me to look not just at the issue and circumstances and myself, but elevate my role and responsibility in regards to those around me?
 Family, friends, coworkers?

-[54:44] At the end of your book you conclude with a discussion on Prov 25:2 where it says “It is the glory of God to conceal a matter, but the glory of kings is to search out a matter.”
+[54:44] At the end of your book you conclude with a discussion on Proverbs 25:2, where it says, “It is the glory of God to conceal a matter, but the glory of kings is to search out a matter.”

 [57:30] Thank you so much.
-I think spiritual formation is the key to the Christian lives and I think God gives us this patterns for reasons.
-God is great and I really enjoyed this.
+I think spiritual formation is the key to the Christian life, and I think God gives us this pattern for reasons.
+God is great, and I really enjoyed this.